ExpandingMan/dotfiles/README.md

 This is a nice utility for taking screenshots.
 Note that my `i3` keybindings for this by default are `Print` for taking a full screenshot, `$mod+Print` for just the current window, and `Shift+Print` for a little box that you can select with the mouse.
 The output will be put in `~/Pictures/screenshots`.

+### `amixer`
+This is for controlling audio output, usually the OS will use this by default.
+I need to make keybindings within `i3` at some point.
+In the meantime, you can increase or decrease volume with `amixer set Master x%±`.

+### `mps-youtube`
+Binary called `mpsyt`, this is a nice way of browsing YouTube from the command line and watching videos with VLC or another player.

 ### Required
 The following are required for my default setup
 - `i3-gaps` (equivalently `i3` should work just fine)